-Yeah right!
-It’s a work in progress, isn’t that what life is?
-Change a bit here, tinker there, keep plodding towards those goals and dreams.
-Then something comes along and knocks you down (chronic illness in my case) and getting up again can be a bloody big struggle.
-Others just reach ‘a certain age’ and stand around winded, wondering what happened – where the hell did the last 20 years go (job, kids, mortgage anybody?), and what the f*!* happens now?
+Well, it’s an ongoing process, a journey, isn’t that what life is?
+We keep heading towards those goals and dreams.
+But sometimes something comes along and knocks us down (chronic long-term illness in my case) and getting up again can be a bloody big struggle.
+Others reach ‘a certain age’ and stand around winded, wondering what happened – where the hell did the last 20 years go (job, kids, mortgage anybody?), and what the f*!* happens now?

 Life's too damn short to stand around like the proverbial rabbit in the headlights waiting to be squished.

-And with that realisation along comes another big slap across the face: making changes (exciting ones) means getting out of our comfort zone.
-(Did you hear that?
-I think it was the sound of people running away.)
+And with that realisation along comes another big slap across the face: making changes means getting out of our comfort zone.
 But, we CAN do it, one small (and not so scary) step at a time!
+And I prove that to myself every day.

 Travelling to Germany on my own when I was 15; getting on my 5-geared bike and hostelling with a school friend along the very hilly south coast from Hastings along over Beachy Head and The Seven Sisters, eventually heading inland and up through Winchester; hiking on the South Downs with a group of mates… just a few of the adventures I had before I even left home for art school in Cornwall (which is still my home) when I was 19.

-I signed up for a charity trek in Peru, determined that nothing and no-one would stop me hiking the Inca Trail at the age of 38.
+I signed up for a charity trek in Peru, determined that nothing and no-one would stop me hiking the Inca Trail before I hit 40 (I was 38).
 They didn’t.
 And the next year I signed a group of us up to do the Three Peaks Challenge.

 I would not be down and out at 40: I, would be a hiker.